-“For that price you might as well do it yourself,” my Father said, not only about repairing the car windows, but about most everything else (he built a house by himself too, plumbing and all, with zero prior experience doing such a thing).
+“For that price you might as well do it yourself,” my Father said.
+He meant it for not only the car windows, but most everything else too (he built a house by himself once, plumbing and all, with zero prior experience doing such a thing).

 So we sat in the dirt driveway that scorching summer afternoon and he ripped the doors of the car apart with his bare hands to see what was going wrong.

-Because: after he had pulled all the plastic apart, and after he had meticulously undone every single screw that held the metal to the plastic (and laid them down, in order, on the driveway), and after he had identified that the cause of the window’s failure was a single cog that had somehow become stripped, and after he drove the 45 minutes to a nearby auto repair store to buy a new cog and then drive all the way back home, after he put everything back exactly as it was before (with the addition of a new cog), and only after he got into the driver’s seat and rolled the window down, did I finally realize that what I had originally thought to be a difficult task was actually incredibly easy.
+Only after he had pulled all the plastic apart, and after he had meticulously undone every single screw that held the metal to the plastic (and laid them down, in order, on the driveway pavement), and after he had identified that the cause of the window’s failure was a single cog that had somehow become stripped bare, and after he drove the 45 minutes to a nearby auto repair store to buy a new cog and then drive all the way back home, after he put everything back exactly as it was before (with the addition of a new cog), and only after he got into the driver’s seat and rolled the window down successfully, did I finally realize that what I had originally thought to be a difficult task was actually fairly easy.

-Typically our solutions to these problems involve a very distinct process that we have – all of us, seemingly – perfect over what I can only assume is hundreds of years of human evolution.
+Typically our solutions to these problems involve a very distinct process that we have – all of us – perfected over what I can only assume is hundreds of thousands of years of human evolution.

 First we sigh, roll our eyes, or physically melt into ourselves (re: slouching).

 Overwhelmed by the sheer size of our To Do lists, this one more thing thing is going to crush us, we’re sure of it, so we immediately feel overwhelmed.